Can a Crested Gecko Live in a 20-Gallon Long Tank?

 An adult crested gecko can live in a 20-gallon tank, but only if you keep it alone in the tank (so not with other crested geckos).
 You should place the tank vertically so the longest side creates 30 inches of height for your crested gecko to climb and jump.

-A 20-gallon long tank will provide many possibilities to place vines, branches and hides in it but you should be aware that the floor area is limited.
-A magnetic ledge with both a food and water bowl will, for example, take up a lot of space.
+A 20-gallon long tank will provide many possibilities to place vines, branches, and hides in it but you should be aware that the floor area is limited.
+A magnetic ledge with a food and water bowl will, for example, take up a lot of space.

 Where to Buy a 20-Gallon Tank?

-For crested geckos, you should use a vertical tank and not a horizontal one.
-Crested geckos love to jump and climb and need enough space to do so.
+For crested geckos, you should use a vertical tank, not a horizontal one.
+Crested geckos love to jump and climb and need enough space.
 The most common size for a small tank for a crested gecko is 12x12x18 inches (roughly 11-gallon).
 The most common size for a large tank for a crested gecko is 18x18x24 inches (roughly 33 gallons).

 As far as I know, there are no ready-to-go 20-gallon tanks that don’t need to be converted into a vertical crested gecko tank.
 Most tanks are at least 30-gallon or 10-gallon and less.
-However, if you know a 20-gallon tank that doesn’t require conversion, please feel free to contact me.
+However, if you know of a 20-gallon tank that doesn’t require conversion, please contact me.

-However, if you have the choice it’s much better to get a larger 30-gallon tank, like an Exo Terra terrarium.
-In the long term, it will be better for your crested gecko and it will allow you to place in more decorations and plants.
+However, if you have the choice, it’s much better to get a larger 30-gallon tank, like an Exo Terra terrarium.
+In the long term, it will be better for your crested gecko and allow you to place more decorations and plants.